Shortest path embeddings of graphs on surfaces: Introduction

 \begin{restatable}{theorem}{tklein} Let $K$ denote the Klein bottle endowed with the unit square flat metric on the polygonal scheme $aba^{-1}b$.
 Then there exists a graph embeddable into $K$ which cannot be embedded into $K$ so that the edges are shortest paths. \end{restatable}

 In higher genus, the number of irreducible triangulations is too large to check all cases by hand.
-Hyperbolic surfaces of large genus are hard to comprehend, but the probabilistic method allows us to show that if there exists universal shortest path metrics of constant curvature $-1$ at all, their fraction tends to $0$ as the genus tends to infinity.
+Hyperbolic surfaces of large genus are hard to comprehend, but the probabilistic point of view allows us to show that if there exist universal shortest path metrics of constant curvature $-1$ at all, their fraction tends to $0$ as the genus tends to infinity.

 \begin{restatable}{theorem}{Tnegative} For any $\varepsilon>0$, with probability tending to $1$ as $g$ goes to infinity, a random hyperbolic metric is not a $O(g^{1/3-\varepsilon})$-\uni.
 In particular, with probability tending to $1$ as $g$ goes to infinity, a random hyperbolic metric is not a universal shortest path metric. \end{restatable}